sailoog/openplotter-documentation/en/nmea-0183-generator.md

 The generator is able to generate nmea sentences from SignalK values.

-For example you have the value of the water temperature "environment.water.temperature" and you want to generate a NMEA 0183 sentences.
+For example you have the value of the water temperature "environment.water.temperature" and you want to generate a NMEA 0183 sentence.

 Open the window "NMEA 0183 generator" by selecting Tools-&gt;NMEA 0183 generator